Welcome to the Explore Minnesota Tourism Website

 The end of the fishing season for many Minnesotans coincides with the long Labor Day weekend.
 They take out the docks, put their boats into storage, and stow away their rods and reels until the following spring.
 But for those looking to catch some of the biggest fish Minnesota has to offer, fall fishing is second to none.

-From berries to mushrooms to wild rice, Minnesota offers an abundance of natural foods for people to harvest and eat.
-In recent years, foraging has become an increasingly popular pastime, allowing people to be outside with a goal in mind during the spring, summer and fall.
+From berries to mushrooms to wild rice, Minnesota offers an abundance of native foods for people to harvest and eat.
+In recent years, as the desire has grown to eat locally sourced food, foraging has become an increasingly popular pastime, allowing people to be outside with a goal in mind during the spring, summer and fall.

 The equivalent of a modern-day treasure hunt, geocaching takes people to places they otherwise may never have gone.